Status of the two-Higgs-doublet model in light of the CDF $m_W$ measurement: Characteristic features of the normal scenario

-An intriguing difference between type-I and type-X appears in the positive and negative $\sba$ regions,\footnote{In the scheme of $\sba>0$, as usually adopted in many phenomenology studies, positive and negative $\sba$ correspond to the positive and negative $\cba$, respectively.} when imposing the Higgs precision data.
-Figure \ref{fig:NS-IX-tb-sba} shows $ \sba$ vs $ \tb$ in type-I (left panel) and type-X (right panel).
-We separately display the parameter points satisfying $\lmc>1\tev$ (gray) and the points consistent with the Higgs precision data (yellow): yellow points are on top of gray points.
-At Step (iii), both the positive and negative $\sba$ have almost symmetric regions.
-Type-I almost keeps the symmetric shape when imposing the Higgs precision data, but type-X does not.
-The part with negative $\sba$ is excluded chiefly, except for the Higgs alignment limit.
+Another observation in Fig.~\ref{fig:sba-tb-McH-NS-IX} is the \enquote{arm} region in type X. It is due to the different effects of the Higgs precision data on the positive and negative $\sba$ regions.\footnote{Note that negative $\sba$ in our scheme corresponds to negative $\cba$ in the positive $\sba$ scheme.} In Fig.~\ref{fig:NS-IX-tb-sba}, we separately display, over $(|\sba|,\tb)$, the parameter points with $\lmc>1\tev$ (gray) and those additionally satisfying the Higgs precision data (yellow): yellow points are on top of gray ones.
+The results of NS-I are in the left panel and those of NS-X are in the right panel.
+At Step (iii) with the RGE analysis, the allowed region for $\sba$ is almost symmetric about $\sba=0$.
+When imposing the Higgs precision data, type I keeps the symmetric shape but type X does not.
+In type X, most of the parameter space with negative $\sba$ is excluded, except for the Higgs alignment limit.

-Such a difference between type-I and type-X comes from the tau Yukawa coupling to the Higgs boson $h$ in Table \ref{tab:Yukawa}:
+The presence or absence of the arm region is determined by the tau lepton Yukawa coupling to the Higgs boson $h$: